tfeb/symbol-nicknames/README.md

 A lot of the above complexity is to handle nicknames which are uninterned symbols.
 It's hard to think of a use for these which makes all that hair worth it.

 The descriptions below use the terms 'nickname designator' and 'package designator' to mean what is described here.

+### Symbols created or interned as a result of nickname operations
+When the system interns a symbol in a package for a nickname, then it remembers it has done this.
+If the nickname is later deleted the corresponding symbol will be uninterned from the package it was interened in.
+This *doesn't* happen when the symbol was already either interned or otherwise accessible in a package.

 ### The interface
 **`*use-symbol-nicknames*`** defines whether the reader will translate symbol nicknames.
 If true, it will.
 The initial value is `nil`.
 You can bind this locally if you know what you are doing (for instance to run tests without risking making the system uninhabitable).